 In the past, one of the primary ways private companies raised funds for real estate investing was through Rule 506 of Regulation D. Regulation D is an exemption from registering securities with the Securities and Exchange Commission (SEC).
 When Title II of the Jump Start Our Business Startups (JOBS) Act took effect in September 2013, Rule 506 of Regulation D was split into 2 separate exemptions, 506(b) and 506(c).

 The 506(c) plan permits issuers to solicit and advertise an offering, similar to crowd funding with restrictions.
 Purchasers must be accredited investors.
 Issuers must take steps to verify purchasers “accredited investor status” and determine they meet other conditions in Regulation D. An accredited investor is an individual who qualifies to invest in real estate syndications by satisfying one of the following requirements: an annual income of $200,000—or $300,000 for joint income—or a net worth of at least $1 million (not including primary residence).
-More information by the SEC click here.
+In addition, there are other categories of accredited investors that recently were updated and provided great news for those who do not meet the income criteria.
+Click here for a separate blog on those changes.

 Some benefits to 506(c) plan: